armanmoztar/armanmoztar/README.md

 My name is Arman and I'm a fourth-year student at the University of British Columbia.
 My interests lie in computer science, data science and cloud development.
 Here's a little bit about me:

-- Currently working at Amazon as an SDE Intern
+- Previously did an SWE internship at Amazon on the Payments Team
 - TA'd courses on computer networking and cloud computing
-- Current GitHub Campus Expert for the Vancouver Campus at UBC
+- GitHub Campus Expert for the Vancouver Campus at UBC
 - Enjoy skiing, music, and hiking

 ### Get in Touch
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arman-moztarzadeh/) or via email (armanmoztar@outlook.com).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arman-moztarzadeh/) or via email (armanmoztarzadeh@gmail.com).
 Always looking to meet new people and discuss anything!

 <!--
 ![snake-Gif](https://github.com/armanmoztar/armanmoztar/blob/output/github-contribution-grid-snake.gif)